cl8n/project-loved/README.md

 #### Getting background images

-*Note: You may skip this step if you don't need to generate the images*

 Typically, the images in each Project Loved news post are backed by the beatmap's background shown on-site.
 For now, those images have to be obtained manually.
 The images can be formatted as PNG or JPG.
 When saving the images, place them in the `config` folder with the beatmapset ID as their name.

 Because it can be a tedious process to find every background within every mapset, there is a helper script `get-images.sh` included that will search for any beatmap archives in the `config` folder and extract the background image if it can detect one.
 This will work for most maps, but not all.